binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 Hashes do not interpret keys as arithmetic expressions.

 Both arrays and hashes can be declared with the integer option, which forces all elements to automatically be an integer.
+You cannot mix strings and integer types within an array nor hash.

 Other Attributes
 ----------------